Biden says he is 'doing well,' working after testing positive for COVID | Health

 Joe Biden, the oldest person ever to serve as president of the United States, has tested positive for COVID-19, is experiencing mild symptoms and will continue working but in isolation, the White House said on Thursday.
 Biden, 79, has a runny nose, fatigue and an occasional dry cough, symptoms which he began to experience late on Wednesday, White House physician Kevin O'Connor said in a note released on Thursday.
 Biden has begun taking the antiviral treatment Paxlovid, O'Connor said.

-The White House will provide a daily update on Biden's health, and he will follow Centers for Disease Control and Prevention guidelines and isolate at the White House while continuing to work, White House press secretary Karine Jean-Pierre said.
-Biden became ill at a time when his administration is grappling with soaring inflation, global supply challenges and Russia's land assault on Ukraine.
+White House COVID coordinator, Dr. Ashish Jha, said Biden's oxygen levels were normal and the president would isolate for five days and return to public events once he had a negative COVID test.
+Biden became ill at a time when his administration is grappling with soaring inflation, global supply challenges, mass shootings and Russia's land assault on Ukraine.

 His illness forced cancellation of a trip to Pennsylvania where Biden intended to lay out plans to ask Congress for $37 billion for crime prevention programs.
 The White House provided an unusually detailed account of the president's morning activities, including a series of phone calls to political allies.